A Coast to Coast Walk

 <<>>

-Unlike the Pennine Way, Wainwright’s route was unofficial by design.
-This intentional choice is evident in the guidebook, where Wainwright strongly encourages readers to embrace their creativity.
-The guidebook invites walkers to explore new, uncharted routes—venturing off the beaten track and seeking solitude away from the crowds.
+Wainwright’s route was unofficial by design, unlike other long-distance paths in the UK.
+His intent is evident in the introduction and closing comments of the 1973 guidebook, where he encourages readers to embrace their creativity.
+Wainwright invites walkers to explore new, uncharted routes, venture off the beaten track, and seek solitude away from the crowds.

 <<>>